cjcon90/country-quiz/README.md

 ---

-**Bug:** Capital cities with accented or hyphonated names were not being accepted as correct answers.
-Example: 'Brasilia' was not acceptedfor 'Brasília' because of the accented letter i.
+**Bug:** Capital cities with accented or hyphenated names were not being accepted as correct answers.
+Example: 'Brasilia' was not accepted for 'Brasília' because of the accented letter i.

-**Fix:** I modified [this code by Marcelo Ribeiro](https://gist.github.com/marcelo-ribeiro/abd651b889e4a20e0bab558a05d38d77) to create a function that would disregard any accents, hyphons or apostrophes in Capital City names:
+**Fix:** I modified [this code by Marcelo Ribeiro](https://gist.github.com/marcelo-ribeiro/abd651b889e4a20e0bab558a05d38d77) to create a function that would disregard any accents, hyphens or apostrophes in Capital City names:

 ```javascript
 function removeAccent(str) {